fscottfoti/togethermap-help/docs/customization.md

 ## GeoJSON

 OK, that's easy enough, but what about the shape arribute?
 In fact, there is a whole specification for representing shapes in JSON called [GeoJSON](http://geojson.org/) and this is the preferred way to represent shapes on the web rather than shapefiles.
 TM uses GeoJSON.
 With TM, you will never, ever have to know how shapes are stored.
 TM does this for you.
-You only need to know how to turn the attributes into text or into marker themes.
+You only need to know how to turn the attributes into text or into marker and shape themes.

 ## JSON in TM